Abraxas: As an aeon

-As a demon

-The Catholic church later deemed Abraxas a pagan god, and ultimately branded him a demon as documented in J. Collin de Plancy's Infernal Dictionary, Abraxas (or Abracax) is labeled the "supreme God" of the Basilidians, whom he describes as "heretics of the second century".
-He further indicated the Basilidians attributed to Abraxas the rule over "365 skies" and "365 virtues".
-In a final statement on Basilidians, de Plancy states that their view was that Jesus Christ was merely a "benevolent ghost sent on Earth by Abraxas".
+Magical objects

 Abraxas stones

 A vast number of engraved stones are in existence, to which the name "Abraxas-stones" has long been given.
-One particularly fine example was included as part of the Thetford treasure from fourth century Norfolk, England.
 The subjects are mythological, and chiefly grotesque, with various inscriptions, in which ΑΒΡΑΣΑΞ often occurs, alone or with other words.
 Sometimes the whole space is taken up with the inscription.
-In certain obscure magical writings of Egyptian origin ἀβραξάς or ἀβρασάξ is found associated with other names which frequently accompany it on gems; it is also found on the Greek metal tesseræ among other mystic words.
-The meaning of the legends is seldom intelligible: but some of the gems are amulets; and the same may be the case with nearly all.
+In certain obscure magical writings of Egyptian origin ἀβραξάς or ἀβρασάξ is found associated with other names which frequently accompany it on gems; it is also found on the Greek metal curse tablets (defixiones), among other mystical words.

+The meaning of the legends is seldom intelligible: but some of the gems, if not all, are amulets.
+Antiquarians from the 17th-19th centuries developed a thematic classification of the artefacts, some bearing Abrasax as inscriptions and some related only by iconography.
+Today they are often studied as part of a wider class of magical objects.

 A print from Bernard de Montfaucon's L'antiquité expliquée et représentée en figures (Band 2,2 page 358 ff plaque 144) with different images of Abraxas.